stashed/stash/docs/workloads.md

 ## DaemonSets
 To backup a DaemonSet, create a Restic with matching selectors.
 You can find the full working demo in [examples folder](/docs/examples/workloads/daemonset.yaml).
 This example shows how Stash can be used to backup host paths on all nodes of a cluster.
 First run a DaemonSet wihtout nodeSelectors.
 The only purpose of this DaemonSet to act as an vector for Restic sidecar.
 In this example, we use a `busybox` container for this.
 Now, create a Restic that has a fileGroup with path `/srv/host-etc` and `sourceVolumeName`

- that mounts the host path you want to backup

 ## StatefulSets